epfl-espace/cometwiki/concurrent_engineering.md

 ### Before {#before}

+### Step 0: Roles {#roles}

+The very first thing to do in preparation for an upcoming concurrent design study is to clarify the **roles** of the staff members overseeing it.
+These roles tend to include: study coordinators, session facilitators, system engineers, and technical or logistical support.

+At times, multiple roles will be given to the same person.
+For example, session facilitators may act as systems engineers if their expertise lie within the scope of the mission or system to be designed.
+The list below defines the main responsibilities for each of these roles.
+Other roles beyond the ones listed can be defined based on the specific needs of the study.

+- **Study coordinators**: top-level managers or initiators of a concurrent design study; in charge of identifying the need for a study, organizing it, assigning roles, and defining expected outcomes and constraints.
+- **Session facilitators**: in charge of overseeing the development of each session with the objective of maintaining an effective and efficient flow of information between subsystems.
+- **System engineers**: in charge of the technical coordination of a study.
+- **Technical support**: in charge of providing specific *ad hoc* expertise  based on the needs and requirements of the mission or system to be designed.
+- **Logistical support**: in charge of assisting with the logistics of a study (booking of rooms, external communications, infrastructure, etc.)

 #### Step 1: Preparation {#prep}

-Before starting the design cycle, system engineers (SEs) and session facilitators (SFs) shall prepare and perform a preliminary analysis on their own.
-This analysis includes determining the main **top-level requirements and constraints** for the mission and/or system to be designed.
-It is also necessary to define a **starting point**, a set of **assumptions** that will be provided to the team and that will act as a baseline for the design (e.g., some subsystems or mission components may be considered out of scope and therefore treated as black boxes or dummy objects).
+Before starting the design cycle, system engineers (SEs) and session facilitators (SFs) shall prepare and perform a preliminary analysis on their own based on a request by a study coordinator (SC).
+The goal of this step is to define a **starting point** or a baseline for the study.

+This analysis includes defining the main **top-level requirements and constraints** for the mission and/or system to be designed.
+It is also necessary as part of defining a starting point to declare a set of **assumptions** that will be provided to the team and that will act as a baseline for the design (e.g., some subsystems or mission components may be considered out of scope and therefore treated as black boxes or dummy objects).

-In essence, the a good starting point should define the **mission or system architecture**.
+In essence, a good starting point should define the **mission or system architecture**.

 > Architecture drivers (often): trajectory and propulsion.
-But also the main goals of the mission (scientific, commercial, others).
+But can also be the main goals of the mission (scientific, commercial, others).
 {.is-info}

 > Whenever possible it is good practice to refer to previous missions with similar characteristics or initial requirements!
 Check the list of [previous CE studies](/ce_studies).